Abbott Elementary and It's Always Sunny in Philadelphia crossover

 The Abbott Elementary and It's Always Sunny in Philadelphia crossover is a two-part fictional crossover event between the ABC workplace comedy Abbott Elementary and the FXX black comedy It's Always Sunny in Philadelphia that was produced for broadcast in 2025.
 In the event, "the Gang", a group of narcissistic and sociopathic proprietors of a bar, are given a court order to volunteer in an underprivileged elementary school in Philadelphia.
 Both episodes tell the same story, but through the viewpoints of their own characters.
 The crossover began on Abbott Elementary with the ninth episode of the fourth season, "Volunteers".
 It aired on January 8, 2025.
 The second part, "The Gang F***s Up Abbott Elementary", aired on July 9, 2025, as the first episode in the seventeenth season of It's Always Sunny in Philadelphia.

-The crossover was first conceived after Quinta Brunson and Rob Mac, the respective creators of Abbott Elementary and It's Always Sunny in Philadelphia, met at the 75th Primetime Emmy Awards and joked that their shows should crossover.
+The crossover was first conceived after Quinta Brunson and Rob McElhenney, the respective creators of Abbott Elementary and It's Always Sunny in Philadelphia, met at the 75th Primetime Emmy Awards and joked that their shows should crossover.
 Conversations continued later in the year before being pitched to the Walt Disney Company CEO Bob Iger, where it became a reality.
 The production team of both series faced further challenges acquiring legal approvals and issues with scheduling.
 "Volunteers" was written by Garrett Werner and directed by Randall Einhorn, while the second part was written by Charlie Day, Mac, and Keyonna Taylor and directed by Todd Biermann.

 The popularity of both series led to it being considered a highly anticipated crossover.
 In their respective channels, the first part was viewed by 3.76 million viewers, and the second part was viewed by 3.55 million viewers; both received mostly positive reviews from critics.